We believe there should be nothing about us without us.

 Queenslanders with Disability Network (QDN) is a state-wide organisation of, by, and for people with diverse disability.

-QDN’s work is centred around a strong network of people across Queensland and almost 30 peer support groups which inform, connect, lead, and influence change.
+QDN’s work is centred around a strong network of people across Queensland and over 30 peer support groups which inform, connect, lead, and influence change.

 All our work is focused on disability rights and advocacy.